 - Injuries to customers: Any injury to a customer due to slips and falls, in the retailer’s premises, make the entire retail business liable.
 A General Liability Insurance helps retailers manage such risks by providing coverage for third-party claims to bodily harm.
 Such insurance also covers advertising injury claims including defamation and copyright infringement.
 The insurance helps pay for the injured customer’s medical expenses and also helps cover legal fees in the case of a lawsuit.

 - Damage to property or warehouse: Retailers operate from commercial spaces that typically house inventory and also products on sale.
 Online retailers too, stock products in warehouses.
 Any damage to property due to events such as fire, earthquake or other such Acts of God can disrupt retailer businesses for the short and possibly long term.
-To help recover from such damage, a Fire & Allied Perils Policy must be availed.
-Such a policy also protects the retailer from anti-social acts such as riots or terrorism.
+To help recover from such damage, a Fire & Allied Perils The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More must be availed.
+Such a The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More also protects the retailer from anti-social acts such as riots or terrorism.

 - Employee accidents or illness: A retail business employs a workforce for its daily operations.
 As employers, all retailers are legally bound to pay compensation to its employees for any bodily harm, death or disability during the course of employment.
 This is as per the Workmen’s Compensation Act, 1923.
-A Workers’ Compensation insurance policy provides coverage for such monetary liabilities and risks for retailers.
+A Workers’ Compensation insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More provides coverage for such monetary liabilities and risks for retailers.

 - Customer complaints due to product issues: In addition to selling third-party products, many retailers today manufacture their own products.
 In such a scenario, retailers expose themselves to risk from a customer or third-party claims due to defective or stale products.
 To guard against such risks, a Product Liability Insurance must be availed, which typically covers for any lawsuits arising out of aforementioned customer claims.